public-transport/hafas-client/docs/journeys.md

 	laterThan: null, // ref to get journeys later than the last query
 	results: 5, // how many journeys?
 	via: null, // let journeys pass this station
-	passedStations: false, // return stations on the way?
+	stopovers: false, // return stations on the way?
 	transfers: 5, // maximum of 5 transfers
 	transferTime: 0, // minimum time for a single transfer in minutes
 	accessibility: 'none', // 'none', 'partial' or 'complete'